Trismegiste/WamBundle/README.md

  * You need a big bunch of Chain of Responsability which changes every week
  * You face a logic problem with non deterministic path

+## Is there a releaase for ZF/CodeIgniter/FatFreeFramework instead of Symfony 2.1 ?
+Yes : this library can be included in whatever you want.
+For example : the console can be run as far as you have PHP 5.3.8 and phpunit don't need any framework to be run (and also TravisCI)

+But for convinience, there is also service for symfony 2.1 because it is the most advanced framework for PHP today ( AOP capabilities if you want proof )

 ## Can I haZ example ?
 Look at the file basket.pro : it's a set of marketing rules for gift and discount based on the content of a cart.